|

 someone is an "addict," first "they have to want to "get off" and "clean

 themselves up" or it just doesn't happen.
+In fact while I was at TBS,

 we instituted a drug testing policy, and it caused a lot of problems.